nushu-script/nushu-script.github.io/README.md

 # Online Nushu Dictionary

-[Nushu](https://en.wikipedia.org/wiki/N%C3%BCshu) (女书) is a mysterious script used exclusively among women in Jiangyong County of Southern China
+[Nushu](https://en.wikipedia.org/wiki/N%C3%BCshu) (𛆁𛈬, 女书) is a mysterious script used exclusively among women in Jiangyong County of Southern China

 ## The Website

 The Online Nushu Dictionary website is published on <https://nushuscript.org/>.

-It is an open-source project.
-It is the free and comprehensive website for searching and learning the Nushu script.
+It is an open-source project, a free and comprehensive website for searching and learning the Nushu script.

 ## Project Structure

 This repository contains the following contents:

-* Website homepage
+* `/`: Website homepage
+* `/fonts`: Nushu fonts
+* `/static`: Static contents of the website
-* Converter of _Dictionary of Nushu Standard Characters_ (《女书标准字字典》转换器), in `nsbzz` folder
+* `/nsbzz`: Converter of _Dictionary of Nushu Standard Characters_ (《女书标准字字典》转换器)
-* Converter of _Calligraphy Copybook of Nushu Standard Characters_ (《女书规范字书法字帖》转换器), in `unicode` folder
+* `/unicode`: Converter of _Calligraphy Copybook of Nushu Standard Characters_ (《女书规范字书法字帖》转换器)
-* Nushu fonts, in `fonts` folder
+* `/typesetting`: The article _Typesetting Guide for Nushu Websites_
+* `/zh-HK`, `/en-US`: I18n versions of the web pages

 Other parts of the website are developed in independent repositories.
+See the [organization homepage](https://github.com/nushu-script) for details.